Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug5_bc.md

 Step 3: Burn the generated `sd_card.img` to the SD card, insert SD card into SD card slot of the VCK190 board and power up.

-Step 4: After VCK190 is powered up, run the binaries.
+Step 4: After VCK190 is powered up and booted up complete, run the binaries.
 ```bash
 cd /mnt/sd-mmcblk0p1
 source ./init.sh